Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | Exit Fee | 5.75% of loans | Cash or equity |

 The fee structure has generated objections from other creditor constituencies.
-The 10% Anchor Capital Commitment Fee paid to the SteerCo (the steering committee of September 2029 Noteholders) effectively compensates these creditors for organizing and committing to the DIP—a fee that other noteholders do not share.
+The 10% Anchor Capital Commitment Fee paid to the SteerCo (the steering committee of September 2029 Noteholders) compensates these creditors for organizing and committing to the DIP—a fee that other noteholders do not share.
 This differential treatment within the noteholder class has been challenged.

-Collateral Structure
+Collateral Structure.

 The DIP facility is secured by: